jch00oo/CAA-Data-Analysis-Project/README.md

 1. Subscribers: individuals signed up to receive CalCon monthly newsletters
 2. Openers: subcribers who have opened an email newsletter
-3. Clickers: Openers who have clicked a URL link
+3. Clickers: Openers who have clicked a URL link Alumni who are subscribed to the newletter but have not opened or clicked a link in CalCons between October 2109 and September 2020 are defined as non-engagers.

+---

 Please put results with visualization under this file